 Bucket Truck Accidents

 How do Bucket Truck Accidents Occur?

-The design and safety of bucket trucks is regulated by various local, state and federal regulations.
+The design and safety of bucket trucks is regulated by various local, state, and federal regulations.
 Just like cars, not all bucket trucks are designed the same.
-In order for a bucket truck to be safe for workers use it must have a sound design and use quality parts.
-Further, the employer has an obligation to ensure that it’s workers using bucket trucks have been thoroughly trained in the operation, maintenance, and safety of the bucket truck.
+In order for a bucket truck to be safe for workers to use it must have a sound design and use quality parts.
+Further, the employer has an obligation to ensure that its workers using bucket trucks have been thoroughly trained in the operation, maintenance, and safety of the bucket truck.
 Even with correct training procedures in place accidents do happen.
 Bucket truck accidents generally occur in one of three manners: